farcasterxyz/docs/docs/developers/guides/advanced/add-signer.md

 ### 2. Register an app fid

 Register an app fid if you don't already have one.
 To register an fid, you'll need to read the price from the ID Gateway, then call the ID Gateway and pay the registration price.
-You can read back your new FID from the ID Registry contract, or parse it from a `Register` event.
+You can read back your new FID from the Id Registry contract, or parse it from a `Register` event.
 Here, we'll read it from the registry contract.

 ```ts
 const price = await publicClient.readContract({